It was a family’s worst nightmare.

 Every so often, we’ll check to see how Genie’s family is doing.
 Sam, that little 1-year-old, is now in high school and a soccer star.
 He plays goalie.
 Soon he’ll get the college education his mom always wanted for him.

-It’s gratifying to know how our work helped honor the wishes of Genie’s family and get them back on their feet.
-And it’s even more gratifying because we’re invested in them not just as clients, but as people people with feelings who needed our help and compassion, and whom we wanted to see heal and ultimately thrive.
+It’s gratifying to know how our work helped honor the wishes of Genie’s family and get them back on their feet. and it’s even more gratifying because we’re invested in them not just as clients, but as people – people with feelings who needed our help and compassion, and whom we wanted to see heal and ultimately thrive.

 *Names in this article have been changed to protect our client’s privacy.